WilliamJGrace/todoapp-MERN/README.md

-Oh wow, another to do app
+## Oh wow, another to do app!

-A Basic Todo App to practise MERN
+A Basic Todo App using MongoDB, Express, React and Node.js